Translations¶

 to use for a given player can be retrieved from

-the table returned by minetest.get_player_information(name)
+the table returned by core.get_player_information(name)

 .